DataDog/documentation/content/en/developers/metrics/types.md

 - [DogStatsD][5]
 - [Datadog’s HTTP API][6]

-The majority of data Datadog receives is submitted via the Agent (either Agent check or DogStatsD).
+The majority of data that Datadog receives is submitted by the Agent, either through an Agent check or DogStatsD.
 For these submission methods, a metric’s type determines how multiple values collected on an Agent in [a flush time interval][7] are aggregated.
 The Agent combines these values into a single representative metric value for that interval.
 This combined value is stored with a single timestamp in Datadog.

-Data submitted directly to the Datadog API is not aggregated by Datadog (with the exception of distribution metrics) -- the raw values sent to Datadog are stored as-is.
+Data submitted directly to the Datadog API is not aggregated by Datadog, with the exception of distribution metrics.
+The raw values sent to Datadog are stored as-is.

 Refer to the Submission and In-App Types section to see how different metric submission types are mapped to their corresponding in-app types.